The Competition for Partners in Matching Markets: Theoretical Results

-\end{thm} Informally, in large random matching markets with average degree $d = o (\log^2 n)$ and a small imbalance $k = O(n^{1-\epsilon})$, under stable matching we have $\Rmen \approx \Rwomen \approx \sqrt{d}$ irrespective of which side is the short side, and there are approximately $n e^{-\sqrt{d}} = \omega(1)$ unmatched agents on both sides of the market.
+\end{thm} Informally, in large random matching markets with average degree $d = o (\log^2 n)$ and a small imbalance $k \leq n^{1-\epsilon}$, under stable matching we have $\Rmen \approx \Rwomen \approx \sqrt{d}$ irrespective of which side is the short side, and there are approximately $n e^{-\sqrt{d}} = \omega(1)$ unmatched agents on both sides of the market.
 Thus there is no short-side advantage and agents on both sides are matched to their $\sqrt{d}$-th ranked partner on average.
 A significant number of agents are left unmatched even on the short side, in contrast to a fully connected unbalanced matching market where all agents on the short side are matched.
 Though we only characterize the MOSM in the present version of the paper, we believe the same characterization extends to the WOSM as well.
 We give an overview of the proof of Theorem~\ref{thm:main-result} in Section~\ref{sec:proof-sketch} and the formal proof in Appendix~\ref{append:small-medium-d-proof}.
+Note that $\log (n/|k|) = \Theta(\log n)$ under $|k| \leq n^{1-\epsilon}$ and hence the theorem can equivalently be stated for $d = o (\log^2 (n/|k|))$.

-The main intuition for Theorem~\ref{thm:main-result} is that for $d = o(\log^2 n)$, a positive number of men remain unmatched with high probability, because they reach the end of their preference lists in men-proposing DA (\cite{Pittel19} showed that some men need to go $\log^2 n$ deep in their preference lists in the fully connected market).
+The main intuition for Theorem~\ref{thm:main-result} is that for $d = o(\log^2 (n/|k|))$, more than $|k|$ men remain unmatched with high probability, because they reach the end of their preference lists in men-proposing DA (cf. \cite{pittel2019likely}, who showed that some men need to go $\log^2 n$ deep in their preference lists in the fully connected market).
 Clearly, the number of unmatched men must be exactly $k$ plus the number of unmatched women.
-Then, assuming a small imbalance $k$, the number of unmatched agents on the two sides must be nearly the same.
+Then, assuming a small imbalance $k$, the number of unmatched agents on the two sides must be nearly the same (up to a factor less than 2).
 But the number of unmatched men should grow with $\Rmen$ (the more men need to propose, the larger the number that will reach the end of their preference lists), whereas the number of unmatched women should similarly grow with $\Rwomen$ (e.g., one can consider women proposing DA, and assume that, as usual, the WOSM is close to the MOSM).
-We deduce that we should have $\Rmen \approx \Rwomen$ in the $d \ll \log^2 n$ regime.
-(Informal quantitative intuition leading to the precise estimates of $\Rmen$ and $\delta^m$ is provided in the introduction; we avoid reproducing it here.)
+We deduce that we should have $\Rmen \approx \Rwomen$ in the $d \ll \log^2 (n/|k|)$ regime.
+(Informal quantitative intuition leading to the precise estimates of $\Rmen$ and $\delta^m$ will be provided later in Section \ref{subsec:detailed-heuristic-picture}.)